-First things first, you must know exactly where your business stands financially.
-You need to know:
+First things first.
+You must know exactly where your business stands financially.

 If you don’t have your financials in order, you can’t make the right decisions.
-In business, eventually everything ties back to the bottom line.
+In business, eventually, everything ties back to the bottom line.

 Now you know the truth of the situation.
 It probably hurts.
 It’s probably scary.